ansys/pymapdl/doc/source/user_guide/mapdl.rst

 The :meth:`Mapdl.non_interactive() <ansys.mapdl.core.Mapdl.non_interactive>` method is implemented
 as a `context manager <python_context_manager_>`_, which means that there are some actions happening when entering and exit the context.
-When entering the context, the class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` instance stops sending any APDL command to the MAPDL instance.
+When entering the context, the :class:`Mapdl <ansys.mapdl.core.mapdl._MapdlCore>` instance stops sending any APDL command to the MAPDL instance.
 Instead, it allocates a buffer for those APDL commands.
 For each PyMAPDL command inside that context, PyMAPDL stores the equivalent MAPDL command